Pen Knife Usage Tips

 In 1991 when hikers in the Dolomite Alps discovered the body of a prehistoric hunter emerging from a melting glacier this man, (who lived some 5,300 years ago and has since been named “Ötzi” for the area where he was discovered), was found to be carrying what any contemporary human would recognize as a pocket knife.
-By the 10th century pocket knives brands were being used to cut quills for writing and had taken on the name “pen knife” in Britain.
-By the 17th century the pocket knife was in widespread production and it was about this time that folding knives first became available.
-During the past century the pen knife has undergone many changes and additions.
+By the 10th-century pocket knife brands were being used to cut quills for writing and had taken on the name “pen knife” in Britain.
+By the 17th century, the pocket knife was in widespread production and it was about this time that folding knives first became available.
+During the past century, the pen knife has undergone many changes and additions.
 Today they run the gamut from single folding blades to “multi-tools” with scissors, nail files, reamers, corkscrews, LED tactical flashlights and more.
-The most famous of these multi-tools is the Swiss Army Knife.
+The most famous of these multi tools is the Swiss Army Knife.

 Proper Use of a Pen Knife

 The pen knife is an indispensable tool for any hunter, handyman or craftsman today.
-When they’re not kept locked in safe at home (for the safety of others), they provide the carrier with the ability to easily handle a variety of tasks including:
+When they’re not kept locked in a home safe (for the safety of others), they provide the carrier with the ability to easily handle a variety of tasks including:

 ● Camping – You should never go camping without a pocket knife.
 Ever.
 The pocket knife is used by campers to trim kindling, cut meat, whittle camping tent stakes and even open cans in the event you A) bring canned goods with you (many people do) and B) either lose or forget your can opener.
 They can also be used as a last line of defense against aggressive wildlife.